Orkney is home to some of the best-preserved examples of chambered cairns in Britain. We’re lucky enough to care for many of them.

 Thanks to the wonders of modern technology, you can now explore these amazing monuments from the comfort of your own home!
 Ten of our chambered cairns have been digitally modelled, along with two Iron Age ‘Soutterrains’ or ‘Earth Houses’ (stone-built underground chambers).

 You can access them remotely by visiting our Sketchfab page.

 Sketchfab is a website used for sharing digital 3D models.
 It lets you see objects and places on a computer, smart phone, or on a Virtual Reality device for an immersive experience.

 For the Orcadian structures, this gives us the ability to examine and compare a range of diverse architectural forms and their remarkably complex engineering.

-We commissioned archaeologist Hugo Anderson Whymark to create the 3D models, using a process called photogrammetry.
+As part of the Rae Project, we commissioned archaeologist Hugo Anderson Whymark to create the 3D models, using a process called photogrammetry.
 This involved taking hundreds of overlapping photographs which specialist software was able to convert into 3D!

 In reality, some of these structures are pretty remote.
 Holm of Papa Westray South Chambered Cairn lies on a small island that only has sheep for residents!

 Others, like Grain Earth House or Cuween Hill, aren’t very easily accessible to visitors with limited mobility.
 They might also be a bit intimidating to anyone uncomfortable in confined or dark spaces.

 The beauty of the digital models is that they broaden accessibility to these places.
 Our 3D models are fully interactive, so you can choose your viewpoint and examine the structures from any angle.